mh250229/Selling_Configuration_Doc/Tax.md

 ## Tax Exemptions

-Tax Exemptions are issued by Tax Authorities, and are performed at the transaction (Cart) level.
+Tax Exemptions are issued by Tax Authorities and are performed at the transaction (Cart) level.

 Tax Exemptions can be reversed.